gnosisguild/zodiac-module-bridge/docs/setup_guide.md

-# SafeBridge Setup Guide
+# AMB Setup Guide

-This guide shows how to setup the SafeBridge module with a Gnosis Safe on the Rinkeby testnetwork and an owner address on the xDai network.
+This guide shows how to setup the AMB (Arbitrary Message Bridge) module with a Gnosis Safe on the Rinkeby testnetwork and an owner address on the xDai network.

 ## Prerequisites